-Teaching English in Costa Rica
+How to Find Jobs Teaching English in Costa Rica

 The Costa Rican school year begins in February and goes through until December, at which time students enjoy a two-month holiday.
 They are given a two-week semester break in July.
 Peak hiring is generally between September and December.
 Teaching positions are available through public and private schools, language schools, universities and colleges, and through private tutoring.
 Language schools typically hire year-round.
-Public and Private School System

 Private schools vary in quality.
 Some have a solid reputation and follow the International Baccalaureate (IB) program, while others follow the National Baccalaureate program.

 Private language schools provide supplementary education for students who require additional tutoring.
 Classes are offered during after-school hours and at other convenient times.
 As private language schools do not follow the semester system of conventional schools, teachers are hired year round.
 Most positions are available in the Central Valley region.

 Teaching Business English is in demand in Costa Rica as in other parts of Latin America.
 As in most other Latin American countries, applying in person is a definite advantage.
 Many Costa Rican newspapers, some of which can be viewed online, have classified ads for English teaching positions.

 Public universities in Costa Rica conduct their classes in Spanish, while some smaller, private universities offer classes in English.
 Tuition for public universities is quite low and scholarships are available, albeit competitive.
 Tuition for private universities, compared to their public counterparts, is quite high.

 There are many resources available to ESL teachers searching for teaching positions abroad, including:

 Graduates of Oxford Seminars receive our Job Placement Service with exclusive access to established schools and recruiters around the world.

 ESL teachers who are interested in teaching during the summer in Costa Rica will find that the North American summer does not coincide with the summer months in Costa Rica, February through December.
 As such, seeking a teaching position during North American summer would be to arrive in the middle of the school year in Costa Rica, for which there are short-term teaching opportunities.
 The most likely way to find teaching positions during these months would be to contact volunteer agencies and refer to job boards for applicable positions.
 Private tutoring is also an option during the summer months.

 There is an abundance of ESL resources for teachers to help teach English as a Second Language on the Internet.
 Examples are listed below.